wp-plugins/captcha-bank/readme.txt

 == Description ==

-[**WP Captcha Bank**](http://tech-banker.com/products/wp-captcha-bank/) is a powerful WordPress shield which allows you to protect your WordPress website from SPAM.
+[**WP Captcha Bank - Best Captcha Plugin**](http://tech-banker.com/products/wp-captcha-bank/) is a powerful WordPress shield which allows you to protect your WordPress website from SPAM.
 You can display **Captcha** on Login Form, Registration Form, Comment Form, Admin Comment form, Contact Bank Form and Hide **Captcha** for registered users easily.

 **Captcha Bank** is loaded with more than 50+ settings including advance protection features such as Login Logs, Auto IP Block, Security Protections and much more.